-After all, if we want a better world, all we need to do is hold them to their constitutional oath and, if they do not comply, make sure that they never hold public office again.
-This is what a people who cared about their government would do.
+After all, if we want a better world, all we need to do is hold public officials to their oath and, if they do not comply, make sure that they never hold public office again.
+This is what a responsible people would do.
 However, as previous generations, we are not really that keen on accepting the responsibility that comes with being adults.
 We prefer to think of authority as some sort of benign father-figure when it is a wolf in sheep's clothing, and this is our mistake.